-Learn how to build dynamic web applications that plug into third-party web services.
-In addition to practicing programming fundamentals, students will learn:
+Learn how to use the Arduino hardware platform to build robot cars!
+In addition to practicing C programming and circuit fundamentals, students will learn:

 Some prior programming experience is helpful, but not required.

 Currently we are offerring courses at the following times:

-Lincoln Park: Mondays at 6pm, Thursdays at 7pm, Saturdays at 12pm
+Lincoln Park: Thursdays at 7pm, Saturdays at 12pm

 Wilmette: Tuesdays at 7pm, Thursdays at 7pm, Saturdays at 2pm